jda/routeros-api-go/README.md

 routeros-api-go
 ===============

-Go library to access the Mikrotik RouterOS API
+Go library to manage Mikrotik routers using the Mikrotik RouterOS API

+## To Do
+* Write better docstrings
+* Make README